sunfounder/pico-2w-kit/docs/source/pyproject/py_fade.rst

 * **Motor Speed Control**: Control the speed of DC motors.
 * **Efficiency**: PWM is more efficient than using variable resistors because it reduces energy loss in the form of heat.

-**Understanding PWM on the Raspberry Pi Pico 2w**
+**Understanding PWM on the Raspberry Pi Pico 2 W**

-The Raspberry Pi Pico 2w has PWM capabilities on all its GPIO pins, but it actually has 8 PWM slices (from PWM0 to PWM7), each with two channels (A and B), giving a total of 16 independent PWM outputs.
+The Raspberry Pi Pico 2 W has PWM capabilities on all its GPIO pins, but it actually has 8 PWM slices (from PWM0 to PWM7), each with two channels (A and B), giving a total of 16 independent PWM outputs.

 |pin_pwm|